 When does conversion begin?

 Before I discuss how to improve, the first question to answer is, “When does conversion begin?”
-The common assumption is that it starts at the consultation.
+The common assumption is that it starts mid-funnel at the consultation.
 You meet with someone and mutually decide if you’re a fit.
 If that person or couple becomes a client during the consultation, you can check the conversion box.
 Perhaps they sign on a few weeks later or in the second or third meeting if that’s how your model works, and you consider it a success.
 Huzzah!

 While the signature on an agreement may be the official conversion, if you wait until this point to start your system, you are too late.
 You have the opportunity to shorten the cycle, improve your results or weed out people who are not a fit by implementing your conversion efforts much sooner.

-Conversion strategy starts when a person raises his/her hand, introduces him/herself and says it’s okay to communicate with me, individually.
+Conversion strategy starts when a person raises their hand, introduces themself and says it’s okay to communicate with me, individually.
 To design a prospect experience that is scalable, automated, personal, and converts more of the right people to clients, you must begin your process at this point of personal introduction.
 The start can be a phone call you receive, a name and email address shared on your web site, or an in-person interaction in line at Starbucks.
 You only need a name and a method of contact from which to move forward.

 The best way to detail out each step of what you need to consider in a conversion system is to use online lead capture as an example.
 A lead originated this way involves the most steps to convert, although it requires less effort since you can automate much of the follow-up.